bonitasoft/bonita-labs-doc/md/architecture.md

 When configuring processes using the "Configuration" Living Application, a REST API extension calls the ICI REST API to store the configuration.

 Data is polled from Bonita on a configurable time interval.
-Once configured, a prediction model is build, based on completed cases and then applied on open cases
+Once configured, a prediction model is built, based on completed cases and then applied on open cases.

 The "Operations Management" Living Application is a mobile first -usable on a desktop- UI which displays predictions.